-minus-squareNemo's public admirerlinkfedilink0•9 months agoWhich all ones would you recommend?
+minus-squareNemo's public admirerlinkfedilink0•2 years agoWhich all ones would you recommend?
 (To a beginner) Any that you like?

-minus-squareNemo's public admirerlinkfedilink0•9 months agoYou said that there were better authors n works.
+minus-squareNemo's public admirerlinkfedilink0•2 years agoYou said that there were better authors n works.
 Any ones that you like or recommend?

 You can hardly be taken serious if you haven’t read Stalin, too, you know.